drabhikroy/Courses/content/en/work/cv-html.md

 <div class="concise">

 - Advised multiple aspiring graduate students in social data science as they developed and completed independent research projects.
-- Analyzed datasets using multiple guiding the direction and activities of eight distinct programs.
+- Analyzed datasets using using multiple guiding the direction and activities of eight distinct programs.
 - Authored quarterly reports as well as internal and external annual evaluation documents, disseminated both in print and through interactive formats developed in Rmarkdown.
 - Created data visualizations and developed Shiny applications to support internal and public data exploration, including social network analysis for research collaborations, integration of NCBI API data with WVCTSI grant records, and dissemination of findings and practice changes within and beyond West Virginia.
 - Designed and disseminated tailored Qualtrics surveys reaching over 5,000 individuals, with user experience and visual design enhanced through HTML, CSS, and JavaScript.